 - Crepe Paper

 Outline to make the Shamrock Candy Box

-- Download the Shamrock Candy Box pattern from the Paper Glitter Glue library
+- Download the Shamrock Candy Box pattern - Design No. 46 - from the Paper Glitter Glue library

 - Cut out the pattern

 - Curve the cardboard strips for the sides